axllent/mailpit/docs/apiv1/Messages.md

 - `total` - Total messages in mailbox
 - `unread` - Total unread messages in mailbox
-- `count` - Number of messages returned in request
+- `messages_count` - Total number of messages in mailbox
 - `start` - The offset (default `0`) for pagination
 - `Read` - The read/unread status of the message
 - `From` - Name & Address, or null if none